SEKOIA-IO/documentation/docs/xdr/features/investigate/alerts.md

 #### Similarity by intake

-Depending on the intake used to collect logs, SEKOIA.IO applies a similarity logic.
+Depending on the events that triggered an alert, SEKOIA.IO applies a similarity logic.
 This logic follows SEKOIA.IO guidelines and cannot be edited by users directly.

 To sum up, similarity can be adjusted depending on a file hash, a DNS, or the intake itself.